-- 6) It is recommended that some representation of the solar cycle be included in the 20th and 21st century simulations, though that is left up to the discretion of the modeling groups. - 7) The mid-Holocene and "last millennium experiments (3.4 and 3.6) should be initialized from the pre-industrial control run, but the end of this run can extend beyond the end of the control. - 8) In the last glacial maximum experiment (3.5) initialize all components except the ocean from the pre-industrial control; Initialize the ocean from a cold spun-up state provided by PMIP. - 9) The ice sheet reconstruction to be used in the last glacial maximum experiment (3.5) will be provided by PMIP and will require changes to the surface elevation, land surface type and land fraction. - 10) For groups choosing to specify (rather than calculate) the time-varying and evolving ozone concentrations, the most accurate option is to rely on a three dimensional (latitude, altitude, time) monthly mean ozone time series based on observations wherever available and based on model output for the period pre-1970 and in the future (consistent with the chosen RCP).
+- 6) It is recommended that some representation of the solar cycle be included in the 20th and 21st century simulations, though that is left up to the discretion of the modeling groups. - 7) For all simulations in this group (including the PMIP simulations) the atmospheric CO2 concentrations will be prescribed, but there will be considerable interest in evaluating the carbon cycle component of ESMs.
+The carbon cycle module in these models should therefore be active (responding to the prescribed CO2 concentrations) with all surface carbon fluxes saved.
+Any discrepancies between the simulated carbon budget and the observations will be of considerable interest. - 8) The mid-Holocene and "last millennium" experiments (3.4 and 3.6) should be initialized from the pre-industrial control run, but the end of this run can extend beyond the end of the control. - 9) In the last glacial maximum experiment (3.5) initialize all components except the ocean from the pre-industrial control; Initialize the ocean from a cold spun-up state provided by PMIP. - 10) The ice sheet reconstruction to be used in the last glacial maximum experiment (3.5) will be provided by PMIP and will require changes to the surface elevation, land surface type and land fraction. - 11) For groups choosing to specify (rather than calculate) the time-varying and evolving ozone concentrations, the most accurate option is to rely on a three dimensional (latitude, altitude, time) monthly mean ozone time series based on observations wherever available and based on model output for the period pre-1970 and in the future (consistent with the chosen RCP).
 Two options will be made available for use in CMIP5: - Option 1: A merged observationally-based and model-based dataset. - i.
 For the well-observed period (1979-2006): An activity under the auspices of SPARC will create a consensus observational stratospheric ozone database.
 The monthly mean database will be zonal means (5° zones) with global coverage, extending from the tropopause to 70 km at high vertical resolution (~1 km), and spanning the period 1979 to 2006 with no missing values.
 A fixed monthly mean tropospheric ozone climatology, on the same zonal and vertical grid, and representative of the period 1979 to 2006, will be appended to the transient stratospheric ozone fields to provide a seamless database.
 While this approach can be expected to provide the most accurate past stratospheric ozone forcing, fixed tropospheric concentrations are of course unrealistic and clearly cannot reproduce time-varying tropospheric ozone radiative forcing. - ii.
 For the "historical" period (1850-2006): Regression coefficients will be calculated for halocarbon effects (EESC) and/or linear trend and various known natural forcings (volcanic aerosol, solar, ENSO, QBO).
-The regression coefficients will be used to extrapolate that data back in time, and form a stratospheric ozone time series backward to cover the entire time period 1850-2006. - iii.
-For the future (2007 and beyond): A similar procedure could be used to extrapolate into the future, and would capture changes due to halocarbons which will be an important driver of future ozone behavior.
-However, coupled chemistry climate model (CCM) simulations9 indicate that future stratospheric ozone abundance is likely to be significantly affected by climate change, and it is not yet possible to estimate this contribution statistically from observations.
-Therefore, the SPARC CCMVal activity is proposing to provide a stratospheric dataset for CMIP5 that extends the observational database into the future, based on CCM simulations that include the effects of climate change as well as halocarbon changes.
+The regression coefficients will be used to extrapolate that data back in time, and form a stratospheric ozone time series backward to cover the entire time period 1850-2006.